buildpacks/docs/content/docs/tools/circleci.md

 <!--more-->

 ## Use
-To use the CNB integration, all you need to do is declare that you are using the `buildpacks/pack` "orb”, and then utilize it in your workflow.
+To use the CNB integration, you need to declare that you are using the `buildpacks/pack` "orb”, and then utilize it in your workflow.

 For instance, your `.circleci/config.yml` file may look like this: